Racism against African Americans: Great Migration

-World War II to the Civil Rights Movement
+From World War II to the civil rights movement

 The Jim Crow laws were state and local laws which were enacted in the Southern and border states of the United States and enforced between 1876 and 1965.
-They mandated "separate but equal" status for Blacks.
+They mandated "separate but equal" status for Black people.
 In reality, this led to treatment and accommodations that were almost always inferior to those which were provided to Whites.
 The most important laws required that public schools, public places and public transportation, like trains and buses, have separate facilities for Whites and Blacks.
 State-sponsored school segregation was declared unconstitutional by the Supreme Court of the United States in 1954 in Brown v.
 Board of Education.
 One of the first federal court cases which challenged segregation in schools was Mendez v.
 Westminster in 1946.

+Access to public benefits was also a matter of concern for African Americans, who were excluded from most of the gains acquired by white Americans via programs like the G.I.
+Bill following World War II.
+During the Great Depression, Most black working women, and many black men, were likewise excluded from New Deal programs such as unemployment insurance and Social Security.

 By the 1950s, the Civil Rights Movement was gaining momentum.
 Membership in the NAACP increased in states across the U.S. A 1955 lynching that sparked public outrage about injustice was that of Emmett Till, a 14-year-old boy from Chicago.
 Spending the summer with his relatives in Money, Mississippi, Till was killed for allegedly having wolf-whistled at a White woman.
 Till had been badly beaten, one of his eyes was gouged out, and he was shot in the head before being thrown into the Tallahatchie River, his body weighed down with a 70 lbs cotton gin fan tied around his neck with barbed wire.
 David Jackson writes that Mamie Till, Emmett's Mother, "brought him home to Chicago and insisted on an open casket.
 Tens of thousands filed past Till's remains, but it was the publication of the searing funeral image in Jet, with a stoic Mamie gazing at her murdered child's ravaged body, that forced the world to reckon with the brutality of American racism."
 News photographs were circulated around the country, and they drew an intense public reaction.
 The visceral response to his mother's decision to have an open-casket funeral mobilized the Black community throughout the U.S. Vann R. Newkirk wrote "the trial of his killers became a pageant illuminating the tyranny of White supremacy".
 The state of Mississippi tried two defendants, Roy Bryant and J.W.
 Milam, but they were speedily acquitted by an all-White jury.